-It can be tempting to buy a cheap ukulele if you’re on a tight budget, but there’s a lot to think about before you make a decision.
-This article will help you steer clear of the junk and find an good uke that fits your budget.
+It can be tempting to buy a cheap ukulele if you’re on a tight budget, but there are a few things you should consider before making a decision.
+This article will help you steer clear of the junk and find a good uke that fits your budget.

 I wouldn’t even recommend these ukes for kids, since for just a few dollars more you can buy a much more playable ukulele that might actually help the child foster a genuine interest in music.

-For around $20 you can get a dirt cheap ukulele that’s leagues better than the above-mentioned toys.
+For around $25 you can get a ukulele that’s a whole lot better than the above-mentioned toys.
 Of all the ukes in this price range, the Mahalo U-30 series (pictured below) is probably going to be your best bet.

-These are decent ukes for the money, but they’re still going to have some issues.
+These are OK ukes for the money, but they’re still going to have some issues.
 The strings that come on these ukes are usually pretty bad and will have a very thin, plasticky quality.
-Many players suggest restringing them with Aquilas, which have a great tone and can improve the sound of a cheap ukulele tremendously.
+Many players (myself included) suggest restringing them with Aquilas, which have a great tone and can improve the sound of a inexpensive ukulele tremendously.

 Intonation is also frequently a problem.
 Without getting too technical, an instrument with poor intonation will deviate from the correct pitch as you move up the neck.
 In other words, your notes may sound sharp or flat if you’re playing on the higher frets (the frets closer to the soundhole).

-These are decent instruments if you’re buying for young children or are looking for a spare to take to the beach, but you’re looking for a really good, playable beginner ukulele I’d recommend something like the Lanikai LU-21C or the Kala KA-C.
+These are reasonable instruments if you’re buying for young children or are looking for a spare to take to the beach, but you’re looking for a serious, playable starter uke see my page on the best beginner ukuleles.

-If you want a good beginner ukulele to strum on while you learn but don’t want to spend too much, then the Makala is an ideal choice.
+If you want a good beginner uke to strum on while you learn but don’t want to spend too much, then the Makala is an ideal choice.